Cassandra Fedele: Later life

 Fedele's success was short-lived.
-The climax of her scholarly activity occurred between the ages of twenty-two and thirty-three, just prior to her marriage at age thirty-four (1499).
-After she married, and for almost sixty years, she wrote few letters and was invited only once, in 1556, to deliver a public address in honor of the Queen of Poland, Bona Sforza, who came to Venice.
+The climax of her scholarly activity occurred between the ages of twenty-two and thirty-three, just before her marriage at age thirty-four (1499).
+After she married, and for almost sixty years, she wrote few letters and was invited only once, in 1556, to deliver a public address in honour of the Queen of Poland, Bona Sforza, who came to Venice.
 Some historians argue that Fedele abandoned her intellectual pursuits when she got married, as was the case for most learned women of her day who married and assumed full-time management of an entire household.
 Fedele may have also been discouraged by strong social forces that opposed the scholarly participation of married women.
 In a letter to Alessandra Scala, who wrote Fedele asking whether she should get married or devote her life to study, Fedele encouraged her to "choose the path for which nature has suited you" (translation in Robin 31).

 In 1520, on Fedele's return from Crete with her physician husband, Giammaria Mapelli, she lost all her belongings in a shipwreck.
 Her husband died later that year, leaving her a widow, childless, and in financial difficulty.
 Fedele wrote to Leone X asking for help in 1521, but he did not reply to her letter.
-She tried again in 1547 and wrote to Paolo III, who responded by giving her a position as the prioress of an orphanage at the church of San Domenico di Castello in Venice where she resided until her death.
+She tried again in 1547 and wrote to Paolo III, who responded by giving her a position as the prioress of an orphanage at the church of San Domenico di Castello in Venice, where she resided until her death.
 Fedele may have also struggled with health problems.
-Before her marriage she complained of an illness that was depleting her strength and making it difficult to concentrate on reading and writing for any length of time.
+Before her marriage, she complained of an illness that was depleting her strength and making it difficult to concentrate on reading and writing for any length of time.